2008 Wimbledon Championships – Men's singles final: Background

-Roger Federer and Rafael Nadal have a storied rivalry that many consider to be the greatest in tennis history.
-As they entered the 2008 Wimbledon Championships, the two men had combined to win 14 of the previous 16 Grand Slam titles.
+Between 2004 and 2019, Roger Federer and Rafael Nadal had an intense rivalry that many contemporaries considered to be among the greatest in tennis history.
+As they entered the 2008 Wimbledon Championships, the two men had combined to win 14 of the previous 16 Grand Slam titles (10 by Federer, 4 by Nadal).

-The 2008 Wimbledon Men's Singles final was the third consecutive year in which Federer and Nadal had met in the finals of Wimbledon.
-Federer had won not only both previous meetings, but had also been the Wimbledon champion the previous five years.
+The 2008 final was the third consecutive year in which Federer and Nadal had met in the championship match of Wimbledon.
+Federer had won not only both previous meetings, but had been the reigning Wimbledon champion since 2003.
+Federer’s five consecutive titles (2003–2007) were a record shared with Björn Borg.
+Federer was also looking to equal Borg's record of 41 consecutive match wins at Wimbledon, a record dating back to 1981.
+Federer had an overall active streak of 65 consecutive match wins on grass, dating back to June 2003, which still remains the longest tour-level grass-court winning streak for a male player in the Open Era.
+At Wimbledon 2008, Federer was attempting to surpass Borg's record by becoming the first male player in the Open Era to win six consecutive Wimbledon titles, and the first since William Renshaw in 1886.
+Federer was also looking to equal Martina Navratilova's women's Open Era record of six consecutive titles.

-Nadal, on the other hand, had just won the French Open for the fourth time in a row, having defeated Federer in their third consecutive final encounter, and was trying to achieve the rare French Open-Wimbledon double (Channel Slam).
-This feat was known to be extremely difficult because it required the player to make the switch from a slow clay surface to a fast grass surface within a month.
-In the Open Era of tennis, only two men had previously achieved this feat: Rod Laver and Björn Borg.
-Since this showdown match, Federer has completed the Roland-Garros/Wimbledon double in 2009, Nadal achieved the feat for the second time in 2010, and Novak Djokovic achieved it in 2021.
+Nadal had recently won his fourth French Open (all in succession), defeating Federer comprehensively in their third consecutive final of that tournament.
+The Spaniard was attempting to complete the French Open–Wimbledon double ("Channel Slam"); this feat was known to be extremely difficult because it required the player to make the switch from a slower clay surface to a faster grass surface within a fortnight.
+In the Open Era, only two men had previously achieved this feat: Rod Laver (1969) and Björn Borg (1978, 1979 & 1980).

-Federer contracted mononucleosis around December 2007 and received medical clearance to train normally and compete on 20 February 2008, five days before the 2008 Dubai Tennis Championships started.
+The physical fitness of both players was under question heading into this final.
+Federer had contracted mononucleosis in December 2007, and received medical clearance to train normally and compete on 20 February 2008.
 Some analysts wondered whether his physical recovery was complete by the time of Wimbledon.
-Others disagreed and considered that Federer's vestiges of fatigue were no longer visible during the 2008 clay season.
+Others disagreed, opining that the vestiges of Federer's fatigue were no longer visible during the 2008 clay court season.
 On the other hand, in an interview for Movistar, Nadal stated that his foot was severely injured, requiring anesthesia before the match, and "had to play with my foot asleep".